tico321/CleanTemplate/README.md

  the default DI container to build the dependency tree and associate concrete instances to abstractions.

 ### GraphQL
-This project exposes the functionality through [HotChocolate](https://hotchocolate.io/docs/introduction) GraphQL implementation.
+This project has the same responsibilities as the API project but it  exposes the functionality through [HotChocolate](https://hotchocolate.io/docs/introduction) GraphQL implementation.
 Is quite similar to the API project but uses GraphQL instead of REST.

  ### Presentation